nithya1508/Search-Trust-Safety-Intelligence-Platform/README.md

 ## 🎯 Project Overview

-This platform mirrors the core responsibilities of a Trust & Safety Engineering Analyst at Google Search:
+This platform mirrors the core responsibilities of a Trust & Safety Engineering Analyst

 | Responsibility | Implementation |
 |---|---|